opcoimbra/opcoimbra/README.md

 - 👋 Hi, I’m @opcoimbra
-- 👀 I’m interested in game programming and AI
+- 👀 I’m interested in game programming
 - 🌱 I’m currently learning the UE4
 - 💞️ I’m looking to collaborate on anything that i can help
 - 📫 How to reach me opcoimbra@gmail.com